timescale/docs/tutorials/blockchain-query/blockchain-compress.md

         timescaledb.compress_orderby='time DESC'
     );
     ```

+    Depending on the choice if segment-by and order-by column you can
+    get very different performance and compression ratio.
+To learn
-    To get more details on how to pick the right columns for the job, see [here][segment-by-columns].
+    more about how to pick the correct columns, see
+    [here][segment-by-columns].

-1. Compress all the chunks of the hypertable:
+1. You can manually compress all the chunks of the hypertable using
+    `compress_chunk` in this manner:

     ```sql
     SELECT compress_chunk(c) from show_chunks('transactions') c;
     ```

-    This is necessary because we did not [automate compression][automatic-compression] yet.
+    You can also [automate compression][automatic-compression] by
+    adding a [compression policy][compression-policy] which will be
+    covered below.

+1. Now that you have compressed the table you can compare the size of
-1. See the dataset size before and after compression:
+    the dataset before and after compression:

     ```sql
     SELECT
         pg_size_pretty(before_compression_total_bytes) as before,
         pg_size_pretty(after_compression_total_bytes) as after
      FROM hypertable_compression_stats('transactions');
     ```

-1. The output should show considerable storage savings, something like this:
+	This shows a significant improvement in data usage:

     ```sql
      before  | after
     ---------+--------